whEAST/odin-recipes/README.md

 # odin-recipes
-A website of some basic recipes
+An HTML website showcasing some basic recipes